 The DMU Clinic is offering COVID vaccine boosters for everyone in the family following the latest publicly approved guidance.
-The DMU Clinic only offers the Pfizer brand at DMU it does not matter what brand you received for your first vaccine(s).
+The DMU Clinic only offers the Pfizer brand at DMU, but it does not matter what brand you received for your first vaccine(s).
 So, whether you initially received Johnson & Johnson, Moderna, or Pfizer we are happy to provide your booster dose.

-We are also offering pediatric doses to children ages 5-11.
-Out of the utmost caution, we will not be offering adult and pediatric COVID vaccines at the same time to prevent anyone from accidentally receiving the incorrect dose.
+In order to be most cautious, we do not administer adult and pediatric COVID vaccines at the same time to prevent anyone from accidentally receiving the incorrect dose.

 Call 515-271-1710 to schedule yours today!